Your sofa is an important piece of furniture and a big financial commitment. Learn how to clean a sofa to keep it in good shape and free of stains.

 The following guide explains how to eliminate stains on both fabric and leather sofas by deep-cleaning.
 You’ll also find out how to perform lighter, regular cleanings to keep your sofa or couch looking and smelling fresh all the time.

-Step One: Vacuum to Eliminate Odors, Dirt, and Pet Hair
+Step One: Remove Odors, Dirt, and Pet Hair

 Step Two: Get Rid of Sofa Stains